pinco227/dev.pi/README.md

     - **Blogs** and **Projects** shows a list of items and allows admin to access they're individual edit page, to delete any item on the list or to preview them on the main app.
 Also gives access to **[+ Add new]** item page and preview the list page on the app. **Add New** and **Edit existing** pages features a drag&drop multiple photo upload section.
 The first uploaded photo will be displayed as the main photo of the item.
 For ***Projects***, the rest of photos will be displayed as a gallery on they're individual page.
 For ***Blogs***, the rest of the photos can be used while writing/editing the post as inserted objects from the rich text editor field.
     - **Education** and **Experience** shows a list of items and allows admin to update they're order, access they're individual edit page and delete any of them from the database.
 Also gives access to **[+ Add new]** item page.
     - **Skills** and **Links** shows a list of items and allows admin to update they're data directly to the list, multiple items at once.
 It also allows admin to delete any of the items from database and gives access to **[+ Add new]** item page.
-    - **Setings** page features a form and a drag&drop single photo upload section where admin can update any information about the showcased developer or dynamic site data as META information.
+    - The **Settings** page features a form and a drag&drop single photo upload section where admin can update any information about the showcased developer or dynamic site data as META information.
     - **Log out** button which logs the admin out and deletes the session item.

 ## Database